intbio/mm_2024/workshops/Rosetta/index.md

 Take a structure of interest (with 2 or more protein chains):

-1. Using pyRosetta, analyze energy between any two close residues of separate chains, output various energy terms.
+1. Using pyRosetta, analyze energy between any two close residues of separate chains, output various energy terms.See 03.02-Analyzing-energy-between-residues.ipynb
 2. (со звуздочкой) Using pyRosetta, take an arbitrary sequence of 10 amino acids.
 Try to do folding.
 Explore different lowest conformations depeding on the number of Monte-Carlo steps.
 Visualize results.
+See 04.01-Basic-Folding-Algorithm.ipynb
 3. Use RFDiffusion to generate a new binder scaffold for the target protein.
 Use ProteinMPNN to generate the amino acid residues of the new binder.
 Use AlphaFold to check whether a complex similar to the original structure is formed.

 ### Troubleshooting